COLLABORATING WITH MEN

 In addition to this summary we are planning to release three research reports in spring 2019.
 These reports will provide practical support, focusing on a critical review of strategies and actions that work or seem promising in building gender inclusive cultures.

 Changing workplace culture to be more inclusive for women

-40 men participated in the research who had early career, middle management and senior leadership roles in SMEs and large organisations, across public and private sectors.
-The findings were then build on in a collaborative conference in which men and women worked together on the recommendations which can be found in the research report that can be downloaded here.
+In 2016, 40 men who had early career, middle management and senior leadership roles in SMEs and large organisations, across public and private sectors participated in the initial research.
+The findings were then built on in a collaborative conference in which men and women worked together on the recommendations which can be found in the research report that can be downloaded here.

-In 2014, for our 60th Anniversary, we undertook a survey into the life and work experiences of alumnae, around 1000 responded.
+In 2014, for our 60th anniversary, we undertook a survey into the life and work experiences of alumnae, and around 1000 responded.
 We asked women to reflect on their careers and to tell us about the challenges they had faced.
 When asked about the challenges: